Invisible Languages of the LLM Universe: Theoretical Framework

 \subsection{Digital Language Death and the Vitality-Digitality Distinction}

-\citet{kornai2013digital} established a crucial insight: digital vitality operates independently from traditional language vitality.
-A language can remain spoken intergenerationally (high vitality by EGIDS standards) yet be functionally extinct online (zero digitality).
-Using machine learning on 8,426 languages, Kornai created a four-tier classification finding that languages relegated to ``Heritage'' status -- digitally archived but not used for living communication -- cannot digitally ascend regardless of documentation efforts.
+\citet{lewis2010assessing} introduced the EGIDS (Expanded Graded Intergenerational Disruption Scale) as a systematic framework for assessing language vitality and endangerment, extending the original GIDS (Graded Intergenerational Disruption Scale) proposed by \citet{fishman1991reversing}.
+Building on this line of inquiry, \citet{kornai2013digital} demonstrated that digital vitality constitutes an autonomous dimension, largely decoupled from traditional measures of language vitality.
+Thus, a language may exhibit robust intergenerational transmission and therefore rank highly on EGIDS, while simultaneously being effectively absent from the digital sphere (i.e., exhibiting negligible or zero digital presence).
+Drawing on a large-scale dataset comprising 8,426 languages, Kornai proposed a four-tier typology of digital status and showed that languages classified as \textit{heritage} -- those that are digitally documented but no longer employed in active, everyday communication -- have a very low probability of achieving higher levels of digital presence, irrespective of the extent of documentation efforts.

-This distinction reveals a fundamental gap in endangerment frameworks.
-The Expanded Graded Intergenerational Disruption Scale (EGIDS) \citep{lewis2010assessing} assesses offline vitality through intergenerational transmission and institutional use, classifying languages from 0 (International) to 10 (Extinct).
-UNESCO's nine-factor framework similarly focuses on speaker attitudes, policies, and documentation \citep{unesco2003language}.
-Yet these frameworks emerged before the internet became central to economic and social participation.
+This distinction exposes a fundamental limitation in existing language endangerment assessment frameworks.
+The EGIDS evaluates offline language vitality primarily on the basis of intergenerational transmission and domains of institutional use, assigning languages to categories ranging from 0 (International) to 10 (Extinct).
+Similarly, UNESCO’s six-level framework emphasizes dimensions such as speaker attitudes, language policies, and the extent of linguistic documentation \citep{unesco2003language}.
+However, both frameworks were envisioned prior to the point at which the internet became a central medium for economic activity and social participation.